FreeRidePGH/BikeBinder/README.markdown

 Reproduce all functionality that exists with the current paper bike binder and departed bikes binder system.

-## Getting up and running for development
+## Install and configuration

-### After the first clone

-Take the following actions to get a cloned/pulled version to run locally for development
+* Setup rake task

+     bundle exec rake setup

-* Rename the database config file (remove ".sample")
+* Edit the config/database.yml file with correct parameters
-* Install gems
-* Initialize and populate the database

-        cp config/database.yml.sample config/database.yml
-        bundle install
-        rake db:populate

-### After each time you pull updates

-* Install missing (or out of date) gems
+### Prepare the application for development

-* Reinitialize and repopulate the database (see seeding approaches for details)
+* After the first clone and after updates to the database or gems are pulled

-        bundle install
-        rake db:populate
+	bundle exec rake populate

-## Running tests
+* Running tests

-* Create the test database
-* Start the autotest

-        rake db:test_setup
 	bundle exec guard

 ## Documentation Tasks